smartstore/Smartstore/README.md

 Smartstore Community Edition is released under the [AGPL license](https://www.gnu.org/licenses/agpl-3.0.de.html).

-**Give our new repository a star** to stay up-to-date, get involved or just watch how we're doing.
-Learn all about the latest development, participate actively and last but not least, don't miss new releases.
+**Add a star to our new repository** to stay up-to-date, get involved or just watch how we're doing.
+Learn about the latest developments, actively participate and don't miss out on new releases.